Do I really need an accountant for my small business?

-If a small business cannot afford an accountant, who else can help with the company's finances and accounting tasks?
+If a small business cannot afford an accountant, is there anyone else who can help with the company's finances and accounting tasks?

 It is ALWAYS recommended that a business owner consults an accountant or a lawyer when making business decisions.
 Accountants are trained to give advice and are in the know when it comes to their clients' personal circumstances.
 However, there are services that many people utilise accountants for that don't necessarily need to be conducted through an accountant.
 The services sold in my particular industry (corporate services) is one such example.
 If a business owner or potential business owner knows which business structure is right for them or that they need to set up a trust or self managed super fund, they can skip the 'middle man' and register their business, company or trust through a provider such as Shelcom.
 This is only recommended when the client is knowledgeable in business structures and has certainty that the structure they want to set up is right for them.